-This is a highly interactive course where students will communicate with growing confidence in Spanish in many different authentic contexts.
-They will improve their reading, writing, speaking and listening skills through interesting themes such as travel, media and childhood memories.
+This is a highly interactive course where students will communicate with growing confidence in Spanish in different authentic contexts.
+They will improve their reading, writing, speaking and listening skills through interesting themes such as travel, daily life, restaurants, media and childhood memories.
 They will enjoy foreign films and other cultural experiences.
-Aboriginal perspectives will be embedded in the learning activities.
-Successful completion of Spanish 11 provides the minimum language requirement needed for some Universities.
+The diverse peoples and cultures of the Hispanic world, including Indigenous Peoples, will be included throughout the course.
+Successful completion of Spanish 11 provides the minimum language requirement needed for some universities.
 Students enrolled in language classes may be given an opportunity to travel to Mexico or Spain for an authentic cultural experience.
+Student reviews say "people should take it!" and "it's really fun"!

 This course is the culmination of the study of Spanish language and culture at the secondary level.
 Emphasis is on building fluency in Spanish, learning more complex language structures and continuing to explore the Spanish culture.
-Aboriginal perspectives will be embedded in the learning activities.
+The diverse peoples and cultures of the Hispanic world, including Indigenous Peoples, will be included throughout the course.
 Students enrolled in Spanish 12 may have the opportunity to participate in an authentic language experience field trip.
-There is an EPS scholarship for the top Spanish 12 student.
-In addition, there are District Authority scholarships that are awarded to exceptional language students.
+There are District Authority scholarships that are awarded to exceptional language students.
+Due to enrollment numbers, Spanish 12 and 11 are sometimes taught together with different themes in alternating years.
+Student reviews say "It's fun!
+I like it".